GitBrincie212/ChronoGrapher/README.md

 <img align="center" src="assets/Chronographer Divider.png" />
 <h1 align="center">What Is ChronoGrapher?</h1>

 Dreaming of a **powerful, unopinionated polyglot scheduler**?
-Chronographer delivers, achieve **Rust-Level Efficiency** while scheduling thousands of tasks across all your projects.
+ChronoGrapher delivers, achieve **Rust-Level Efficiency** while scheduling thousands of tasks across all your projects.
-With native bindings for Python, Rust, JavaScript/TypeScript, and Java, it combines raw power with incredible ease of use and flexibility via a composition-based architecture
+With native bindings for Python, Rust, JavaScript/TypeScript, and Java, it combines raw power with incredible ergonomics and flexibility via a composition-based architecture

 <img align="center" src="assets/Chronographer Divider.png" />
 <h1 align="center">The Architecture Of ChronoGrapher</h1>